MJKWoolnough/ics/README.md

 type ParamMember []string
 ```

-Member is used to specify the group or list membership of the calendar
+ParamMember.

 #### func  NewMember

 ```go
 func NewMember(v ParamMember) *ParamMember
 ```
-NewMember returns a *ParamMember for ease of use with optional values
+NewMember returns a *ParamMember for ease of use with optional values.

 #### type ParamParticipationRole